raine/anki-llm/README.md

 - `--require-result-tag`: Only extracts content from within `<result></result>` tags in the AI response.
 - `--log`: Generate a log file with detailed debug information.
+- `--very-verbose`: Log full LLM responses to the log file (automatically enables `--log`).
+Useful for debugging prompts and understanding model outputs.

 **Understanding `--field` vs `--json` modes:**